Do Retrieval Augmented Language Models Know When They Don't Know?: Methodology

-\textbf{Consistency based UE.} This kind of method has believe that more consistent of a answer reflects a higher belief of a models. \citet{2025-aaai-LLMcali} use different approach to measure the uncertainty of LLMs and applied to decoding methods like self-consistency methods.
-We formalize three kinds of measurement calculation as follows.
-For a give input $x$ and the correspond model $M(\cdot)$, we generate the multiple response $\{r_1,r_2,...,r_m\}$ and decide a final answer by majority voting $\bar{r}=argmax \sum^n_{i=1} \indicator({r_i=r}) $.
-The first measurement called \textbf{agreement} is calculated as below:
+This class of methods is based on the assumption that more consistent answers indicate higher model confidence. \citet{2025-aaai-LLMcali} propose an alternative approach to quantifying the uncertainty of LLMs and apply it to decoding strategies such as self-consistency.
+We formalize three types of consistency-based measures as follows.
+For a given input $x$ and an LLM $M(\cdot)$, we generate $m$ responses $\{r_1, r_2, \dots, r_m\}$ and decide the final answer via majority voting: